IEEE Citation | Quick Guide & Examples

 A more concise option is to treat the citations as nouns in your sentence, in which case you don’t mention any author names.
 If you take this approach, be consistent.
 Don’t switch between the two approaches in one paper.

 The IEEE reference page provides full information on your sources, so that readers can locate and consult them.
-You’ll usually include the author’s name, the title of the source, the publication date, and information about the publisher.
+You’ll usually include the author’s name, the title of the source, the publication date, information about the publisher, and sometimes a DOI.